pulumi/terraform-provider-google-beta/website/docs/r/compute_global_forwarding_rule.html.markdown

   The value of INTERNAL_SELF_MANAGED means that this will be used for Internal Global HTTP(S) LB.
-The value of EXTERNAL means that this will be used for External Global Load Balancing (HTTP(S) LB, External TCP/UDP LB, SSL Proxy).
+The value of EXTERNAL means that this will be used for External Global Load Balancing (HTTP(S) LB, External TCP/UDP LB, SSL Proxy)
+  Note: This field must be set "" if the global address is External TCP/UDP LB, SSL Proxy).
 The value of EXTERNAL_MANAGED means that this will be used for Global external HTTP(S) load balancers.
-  ([Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html) only) Note: This field must be set "" if the global address is configured as a purpose of PRIVATE_SERVICE_CONNECT and addressType of INTERNAL.
+  Note: This field must be set "" if the global address is configured as a purpose of PRIVATE_SERVICE_CONNECT and addressType of INTERNAL.
   Default value is `EXTERNAL`.
   Possible values are `EXTERNAL`, `EXTERNAL_MANAGED`, and `INTERNAL_SELF_MANAGED`.